Going on a family trip to Italy soon and wondering what to do with kids in Milan? Read on for lots of tips!

 Visiting Milan with kids

 When you visit Italy with kids eating Italian ice cream and Italian pizza have to be on your to-do list.
 But, is Milan child-friendly?
 What to do in Milan with kids?
 When I first started researching, Milan didn’t seem like a very child-friendly city.
 Unlike Vienna, which we visited last year, Milan doesn’t have a lot of playgrounds and Milan’s children’s museum Muba didn’t get great reviews.
 But when I looked a bit further, I discovered some pretty great things to do in Milan with our toddler.

-So, what are the best things to do Milan with kids?
+So, what are the best things to do in Milan with kids?

 Since research for a city trip takes time, and time seems to be a prime commodity for parents, I’ll share our tips for best places to visit in Milan with your kids.
 Read more to see which things you really shouldn’t miss when you visit Milan, Italy.

 Duomo di Milano / Milan Cathedral